Agents

 • MCP clients must authenticate.

-• Tools should not expose raw database rows.
+• MCP tools do not expose raw database rows.

-• Logs should avoid personal data such as names, emails, phone numbers, organizations, prompts, tokens, and provider payloads.
+• table avoids logging personal data such as names, emails, phone numbers, organizations, prompts, tokens, and provider payloads.

 Troubleshooting